ALERT: UNIVERSAL MASKING NOW REQUIRED IN PATIENT AREAS. LEARN MORE »

 Who we are

-The Intravenous Antibiotic Therapy (IVAT) Clinic is for people who get their antibiotics through an IV line and are not in hospital.
+The Complex Out Patient Antibiotic Therapy (COPAT) Clinic is for people who need urgent follow-up on their acute infection or get their antibiotics through an IV line and are not in hospital.
 It has staff from Sunnybrook’s Infectious Diseases team.

 How the clinic works

 A doctor will do an assessment when you are in hospital.
-If you need IV antibiotics, we will give you an appointment at the IVAT Clinic.
+If you need IV or oral antibiotics, we will give you an appointment at the COPAT Clinic.

 Our clinic is part of Sunnybrook.
 You will be seen by healthcare providers that know about your care.

 Some patients may need to get their blood tested before the follow-up appointment.
-These results are checked by our clinic nurse, who will contact you if we need to make any changes.
+These results are checked by our nurse practitioner, who will contact you if we need to make any changes.

 You will have an appointment at the end of your antibiotic therapy to make sure you do not need more medication.
-We will remove your PICC line at this appointment if your antibiotics are completed.
+If you are on IV treatment, we will remove your PICC line at this appointment if your antibiotics are completed.

-The IVAT Clinic works closely with other groups (e.g. Community Access Care Centres) that provide outpatient nursing care.
+The COPAT Clinic works closely with other groups (e.g. Ontario Health at Home, Nursing Clinics, the Emergency Department) that provide outpatient nursing care.

 Frequently asked questions